 Perry Not Sure How Long Guard Troops To Deploy Gov. Rick Perry has visited some of the 1,000 National Guard troops he's ordered to the Texas-Mexico border but says he does not know how long they'll be deployed.

-Gov. Rick Perry says he's deploying as many as 1,000 National Guard troops to the Texas-Mexico border after growing tired of "lip service" from the federal government.
+Gov. Perry Sending National Guard To Texas Border Gov. Rick Perry says he's deploying as many as 1,000 National Guard troops to the Texas-Mexico border after growing tired of "lip service" from the federal government.

 Gov. Rick Perry Calls Second Special Session On AbortionAfter a more than 12 hour effort by Senator Wendy Davis to kill anti-abortion bill SB5, Texas lawmakers will get another chance to pass the legislation.

 Gov. Perry Signs Drug Screening Legislation Laid-off workers in Texas looking to receive unemployment benefits have a new hurdle: mandatory drug testing.
 Governor Rick Perry signed the bill into law Friday.

 Perry May Appeal FEMA's Decision Not To Help West RebuildFEMA has denied Governor Rick Perry's request for a major disaster declaration in West, Texas again.